Training a Model¶

-After the data is labeled, train a model to obtain a predictive analytics model.
+After the data is labeled, train a model for predictive analytics.
 You can publish the model as a real-time inference service.

-2. On the Label Data tab page, click Train in the upper right corner.
-In the displayed Training Configuration dialog box, select an instance flavor used for training and click Yes to start model training.
+On the Label Data tab page, click Train in the lower left corner.
+In the displayed Training Configuration dialog box, select an instance flavor used for training, click Next to go to the configuration page, confirm the specifications, and click Submit to start model training.

 The training takes a certain period of time.
 If you close or exit the page, the system continues training until it is complete.